For1en/test-repository/README.md

 New readme file
-gpg varification at least now
+gpg varification at least now.